themson/MurDocK/README.md

 ## Road Map:
 1. Add crypto to parent framework
    * Looking at moving from AES-CBC to AES-CTR
-   * Allow of mutable key words in protocol
+   * Allow for mutable key words in protocol
    * Will apply crypto to all future modules